65 Math

 This text is designed to teach the principles and theory of abstract algebra.
 The first half of the book presents group theory, through the Sylow theorems, with enough material for a semester-long course.
 The second-half is suitable for a second semester and presents rings, integral domains, Boolean algebras, vector spaces, and fields, concluding with Galois Theory.

-The Art of Analysis (CC BY-NC-ND) by Christopher Hammond
+The Art of Analysis by Christopher Hammond (CC BY-NC-ND).

 This introductory textbook in real analysis provides a new perspective on teaching the theory of integration.
 Most introductory analysis courses focus initially on the Riemann integral, with other definitions discussed later (if at all).
 The paradigm being proposed is that the Riemann integral and the “generalized Riemann integral” should be considered simultaneously, not separately — in the same manner as uniform continuity and continuity.
 Riemann integrability is simply a special case of integrability, with particular properties that are worth noting.
 This point of view has implications for the treatment of other topics, particularly continuity and differentiability.
 Sections include fundamentals of analysis, continuity, differentiation, integration, and sequences and series.

-This is a Canadian created resourceBasic Concepts of Mathematics (CC BY-NC-ND) by Elias Zakon
+This is a Canadian created resourceBasic Concepts of Mathematics by Elias Zakon (CC BY-NC-ND).

 This book helps the student complete the transition from purely manipulative to rigorous mathematics.
 The clear exposition covers many topics that are assumed by later courses but are often not covered with any depth or organization: basic set theory, induction, quantifiers, functions and relations, equivalence relations, properties of the real numbers (including consequences of the completeness axiom), fields, and basic properties of n-dimensional Euclidean spaces.

-Brief Calculus (CC BY-SA) by Benjamin Crowell
+Brief Calculus by Benjamin Crowell (CC BY-SA).

 This short text is designed more for self-study or review than for classroom use; full solutions are given for nearly all the end-of-chapter problems.
 For a more traditional text designed for classroom use, see Fundamentals of Calculus (http://www.lightandmatter.com/fund/).
 The focus is mainly on integration and differentiation of functions of a single variable, although iterated integrals are discussed.
 Infinitesimals are used when appropriate, and are treated more rigorously than in old books like Thompson’s Calculus Made Easy, but in less detail than in Keisler’s Elementary Calculus: An Approach Using Infinitesimals.
 Numerical examples are given using the open-source computer algebra system Yacas, and Yacas is also used sometimes to cut down on the drudgery of symbolic techniques such as partial fractions.
 Proofs are given for all important results, but are often relegated to the back of the book, and the emphasis is on teaching the techniques of calculus rather than on abstract results.

-Basic Review (CC-BY-) by Pooja Gupta
+Basic Review by Pooja Gupta (CC-BY).

 This textbook is the first part of three texts that are aligned with the British Columbia Adult Basic Education learning outcomes for Mathematics: Intermediate Level Algebra.
 The textbook focuses on a review of basic arithmetic while addressing the needs of students with diverse backgrounds and learning styles.
 Each topic builds upon previously developed material to demonstrate the cohesiveness and structure of mathematics.

-Book of Proof (CC BY-NC-ND) by Richard Hammack
+Book of Proof by Richard Hammack (CC BY-NC-ND).

 This book is an introduction to the standard methods of proving mathematical theorems.

-This is a Canadian created resourceBusiness Math I (CC By-NC-SA) by OER Lab @ Ontario Tech University
+This is a Canadian created resourceBusiness Math I by OER Lab @ Ontario Tech University (CC By-NC-SA).

 This book is aimed at university business students as an introduction to the mathematics required for the field of business.
 This textbook covers the fundamentals of business precalculus, finance, as well as the applications to general business management, human resources and the economy, marketing and accounting.

-Calculus (CC BY-NC-SA) by Gilbert Strang
+Calculus by Gilbert Strang (CC BY-NC-SA).

 Published in 1991 by Wellesley-Cambridge Press, the book is a useful resource for educators and self-learners alike.
 It is well organized, covers single variable and multivariable calculus in depth, and is rich with applications.
 There is also an online Instructor’s Manual and a student Study Guide.